intelligems-io/intelli-docs/docs/shopify-integration/update-your-theme.md

 Two modes exist:

 1. **Preview Mode**:  This mode will let you _preview_ your experiment before it goes live.
 This requires a created (but not started) experiment.
-Enter this mode by adding `?ig-preview=True` to your website's URL.
+Enter this mode by adding `?ig-preview=true` to your website's URL.
 2. **Integration Mode**: This mode will highlight elements the Intelligems app recognizes.
 Price elements which have been recognized but not changed will be highlighted **blue** and price elements which have been updated will be highlighted **orange**.
-Enter this mode by adding `ig-integration=true` to your website's URL.
+Enter this mode by adding `?ig-integration=true` to your website's URL.
 3. **Preview Mode & Integration Mode**: Both modes may be used together at once.
 Enter both by adding `?ig-preview=true&ig-integration=true` to your website's URL.